menyifang/SATT/README.md

 To see more intermediate results, check out './checkpoints/example/web/images'.

 * Testing

 You can test a model using commands like

 ```
 bash ./scripts/test.sh
 ```
-Check the results in results/example
+Check the results in 'results/example'.

 ### Acknowledgments
-Our code is inspired by [non-stationary_texture_syn] (https://github.com/jessemelpolio/non-stationary_texture_syn).
+Our code is inspired by [non-stationary_texture_syn](https://github.com/jessemelpolio/non-stationary_texture_syn).